EZASP - Facilitating the Usage of ASP: Answer Set Programming

 \paragraph{Show Statement}

 Show Statements are used to control the output of the program by specifying which atoms should be printed in the result, instead of displaying simply all true atoms.
-For that, the user must specify the atoms to be printed indicating for each predicate a line \(\#show \; \; predicate\;/\;arity.\) Here, \(arity\) represents the number of arguments that predicate takes.
+For that, the user must specify the atoms to be printed indicating for each predicate a line: